jbyrdrh/splunk-install-example/README.md

 ### Setup

-1. Install Ansible

-		- sudo apt-get install ansible (Ubuntu)
-		- brew install ansible (macOS)
+1. A single Ansible Automation Controller is sufficient for this demo

 2. git clone this project